PlekhanovaElena/Drone_image_classification/README.md

 ## Description

-In this repository I only store the code.
+In this repository I only store the code (Python).
 The data is taken from [Hilden](https://arcticdrones.org/) collection, which is accessible by contacting the Hilden Network.

 The code is organized into 4 Jupyter notebooks and one Python script with functions:
 * 0._ - preprocessing of the images.
 Filling the gaps and resizing the images if needed.